Albin2207/Nil-app/PRIVACY_POLICY.md

 Our App may use:
 - **Local Storage**: To store user preferences and downloaded content
 - **Authentication Tokens**: To maintain your login session
+- **Network State Monitoring**: To detect connectivity and provide offline mode
+- **Session Management**: To maintain your login state and app navigation
 - **Analytics**: To understand app usage (if implemented)

 We do **not** use cookies for advertising or tracking across other apps or websites.